Tarek-Badr/Metagenomics_Workflows/README.md

-# Nano16S
+# Metagenomic Workflows

-A pipeline for analysis of Nanopore 16S rDNA sequencing data.
+A pipeline for analysis of 16S rDNA and Metagenomic sequencing data.

-This documents describes a pipeline intended for analysis of raw FASTA5 reads from Nanopore MinION sequencing until reaching bacterial taxonomies.

 # System Requirements